badsectorlabs/ludus/docs/docs/environment-guides/barbhack-ctf-2024.md

 :::note

-You must be connected to your Ludus wireguard VPN for these commands to work
+If not running on the Ludus host, you must be connected to your Ludus wireguard VPN for this command to work

 :::
 ```bash